anaibol/abraxas-online/README.md

 ##  Abraxas Online

 Abraxas is an MMORPG.
-This repo has a VB6 (yes, Visual Basic VI) version based on Argentum Online, an argentinian free (from freedom) MMORPG.
+This repo has a VB6 (yes, Visual Basic VI) version based on Argentum Online, an argentinian free (as in Freedom) MMORPG.

 ###  Requirements: